 We are committed to coaching people as far as they want to go.

 We have “mini ninja” programs for 4-6 year olds.
 To compete in our Level 1 classes, we generally suggest age 6, but mini ninjas who excel may be nominated to advance.
 In 2018, Brandon Avila – when he was 6 years old – won the 9&under UNAA championship.
 Most leagues have age groups starting at age 6.
 There is no upper age limit.
 There have been participants at events we have been to in their 60s and 70s.
-Each of the leagues have Masters divisions starting in late 30s or early 40s.
+Each of the leagues have Masters divisions starting at age 40.

 We also offer more advanced levels through teen years and offer special instruction for adults.

 Everyone is welcome to come to open gym but children under 6 must be accompanied by an adult on the floor (without special permission).

 We’re not really a rock climbing gym, but provide a small rock climbing wall at South Apex and Fuquay-Varina as it complements the sport of Ninja.